holly-cummins/holly-cummins.github.io/posts/2022-01-24--bonkers-beans/index.md

 Americans in the South.
 Cotton is an unusually needy crop, and generations of cotton farming had stripped all nutrients from the soil.
-The survivors of slavery were left to try and make a living on which could not support them - or anyone.
-The land, and the people, were exhausted and hungry.
+The survivors of slavery were left to try and scratch out a living growing cotton on soil which could not support them - or anyone.
+The land, and the people,
+were exhausted and hungry.
 It was hard to see a way out from the vicious cycle of poverty; expensive fertilizers which might have restored the soil were far beyond the reach